learning-at-home/hivemind/docs/user/dht.md

 #  'carol': ValueWithExpiration(value='no', expiration_time=1625504352.3046832)}
 ```

-When training over the internet, some `dht.get/store` requests may run for hundreds of milliseconds and even seconds.
+When training over the Internet, some `dht.get/store` requests may run for hundreds of milliseconds and even seconds.
 To minimize wait time, you can call these requests asynchronously via
 [`dht.store/get/run_coroutine(..., return_future=True)`__](https://learning-at-home.readthedocs.io/en/latest/modules/dht.html#hivemind.dht.DHT.get)
 .
 This will run the corresponding command in background and return a [Future-like](https://docs.python.org/3/library/concurrent.futures.html) object that can be awaited.